seregatheone/ScaffoldImprovement/README.md

 # Scaffold improvement

-## This project will present an improved implementation of the template to create a multi-module
+## This project will present an improved implementation of the template to create a multi-module application

 ## Objective to be achieved as a result of the development: